sollecitom/software-product-development-blog/content/posts/2023/2023-12-05-start-with-a-skeleton-not-to-die-a-zombie.md

 - These should not duplicate the tests you run as part of each build, and you're not aiming for coverage here.
 - The only purpose of smoke tests is to catch unexpected problems in your production environment.
 Misconfigured network rules, etc.
 - Having one test for each main workflow works well, and these tests should exercise your whole system, in depth.
-- An example of a smoke test might involve creating a test user for a test tenant, attempting to log in with the wrong password, resetting the password using a test email server, logging in successfully, logging out, and checking a login-protected page is now not available.
+- An example of a smoke test might involve creating a test user for a test tenant, failing to log in with the wrong password, resetting the password by following a link on an email received by a test email server, logging in successfully, logging out, and checking that a login-protected page is now not available.
 - If a smoke test fails, something is seriously wrong.
 - You'll need test tenants, test users, test email servers.
 - Normally you should use your actual third-party dependencies.
-Sometimes this is not possible, at which point you should use their test versions or some stubs, configured to only be used for these test users.
+Sometimes this is not possible, at which point you should use their test versions.
+If your 3rd-party services don't have test versions, replace them with stubs configured to only be enabled for these test users.
 - These smoke tests should run in production and nowhere else, because the problems these tests catch are almost always environment-specific, so running them in another environment would be completely useless.
-- Ideally these should run in ten to twenty minutes, and you should run them every thirty minutes or so.
+- Ideally these should run in under 20 minutes, and you should run them every 30 minutes or so.

 ## Resilience tests in production

 - You should perform resilience tests in your production environment.
-- Chaos testing tools are a good approach to achieve this.
+[Chaos engineering](https://en.wikipedia.org/wiki/Chaos_engineering) tools are a good approach to achieve this.
 - You should resist the temptation to run these in a separate environment, as they'd prove very little.

 ## Runtime monitoring in production